 Sonoma County region

 Ultra-boutique wines by one of California's top winemakers

 Dawson Creek Winery has been in existence for over fifteen years and is well on its way to becoming one of Northern California’s premier niche wineries.
 It has survived the difficulties of the latest recession that forced numerous small wineries out of business.
 In fact, Dawson Creek Winery has almost doubled its size to its present level of around 10,000 cases.

-“I was really interested in producing a terroir-oriented wine that was decidedly non-commercial” Shababi remarked during a recent interview.
+“I was really interested in producing a terroir-oriented wine that was decidedly non-commercial,” Shababi remarked during a recent interview.
 “I wanted to make a wine that was never diluted or overdone in any respect.
-It was my intention to produce wines that accurately reflected the area in which they were grown.
-My company had excellent relationship with growers throughout Northern California that made everything possible.
+It was my intention to produce wines that accurately re ected the area in which they were grown.
+My company had excellent relationships with growers throughout Northern California that made everything possible.
 It also allowed me to choose fruit from a number of different areas.
 The only thing these grapes had in common was that they were all of extremely high quality.”
-We have not doubt that you will enjoy both of these Gold Series Wine Club selections produced by Dawson Creek.

 Don Baker - Winemaker

 Winemaker Don Baker carries a resume that literally could drag along the ground.
 Baker, a Philadelphia native, enjoys a career that has spanned more than forty years in the wine industry.
 Baker met his wife Lynn during college in Montana.
 She was from Sacramento and Baker soon developed a keen interest in wine.

 Baker decided to do something about his fascination and called the dean of Viticulture and Enology at the University of California Davis for advice.
 The dean felt that Baker’s former forestry courses (and in particular, the sciences involved) gave the former Marine veteran an advantage and encouraged him to enter school.
 A short two years later and Don Baker graduated and successfully made the jump into the wine industry.